The Gift of Adversity

 - Through word of mouth, I began a new career as a sales rep where my income tripled in the first three years there.
 And my office was only ten minutes from my home and children!
 It also provided lots of flexibility in my schedule so that I could be there for my children, guilt-free!

-- After a few years of hard work, I was able to buy a brand new car that I loved.
+- After a few years of hard work, I was able to buy a brand new, reliable car.

-- I won a sales contest that enabled me to buy some new furniture.
+- I won a sales contest that enabled me to buy some new furniture for my home.

 - I could finally spend $100 at the grocery store without worrying.

 - This fresh start brought added blessings.
-The neighborhood was part of an excellent school district, much better than where we came from.
+The neighborhood was part of an excellent school district, much better than the one my children had attended.
 And this new location would enable me to meet my future husband.

-- Most importantly, I was learning to transform negative into positive.
+- Most importantly, I was learning to transform the negative into positive.
 I was learning to love myself.
 I grew in self-worth.
 I began to set healthy boundaries with others.
 I now expected good things to happen … and they did!
+I also learned to be ok with adversity, to understand it’s purpose and the attending blessings that can come from it.
 This new awareness empowered me to grow in confidence, knowledge, and faith.

 It has taken time to master the principles and techniques of living a happy and healthy life, but it has been a joyful journey.